Minime998/obsidian-vault/600-uni-notes/OL200/final-review.md

 	- this would include factors like size and noise present
 		- the difference in physical context will likely have a major impact on a message
 - **Cultural context**
-	- each culture will have different ru
+	- each culture will have different rules for communication
+- **Social and emotional context**
+	- the relationship with the sender and receiver
+- **Historical context**
+	- relation of communicators as well as past messages

+---